tomsasani/bxd_mutator_manuscript/README.md

 2) Annotate singleton mutations and generate figures using `generate_figures.smk`.

+**If you just want to generate all of the manuscript figures, skip to the section entitled [Usage for generating manuscript figures using precomputed data](#usage-for-generating-manuscript-figures-using-precomputed-data).**

 **IMPORTANT NOTE:**

 >I highly recommend that the `identify_singletons.smk` pipeline is run on a high-performance computing system or cluster.
 The `identify_singletons.smk` pipeline assumes you've downloaded the BXD VCF (~50 Gb), and the hundreds of individual steps in the pipeline include downloading the mm10 reference genome (~1 Gb) and many Gbs of phastCons scores.

 >Depending on the particular steps of the pipeline you want to run, some of these steps/downloads can be avoided by editing the `identify_singletons.smk` pipeline directly.
 For example, if you don't want to get singleton data from the wild mouse genomes, simply comment out those output files in `rule: all`.
 Or if you already have a copy of the mm10 reference, just add it to the `data/ref` directory.

->If you want to generate all raw data from scratch, see the section entitled [Usage for generating all raw data](#usage-for-generating-all-raw-data).

-**For these reasons, the `data/` directory already contains the files output by the `identify_singletons.smk` pipeline for those users that cannot or don't want to run all of the steps in that first pipeline.**

 ## Table of Contents